comforttiger/tiger-website/content/one-food-item.md

 tags: ["ask"]
 no-title: true
 timestamp: 1728336805000
+description: "its a hard question! theres many angles to look at it from."
 ---
 <!-- ask from luis: if one day everyone on earth could only eat 1 food item for the rest of their lives what would yours be? -->